Center for Student Disability Services

 The Center for Student Disability Services is responsible for ensuring the successful integration of students with disabilities into the Brooklyn College community and for determining what constitutes appropriate, reasonable accommodations.
 Students will have access to the center by registering with the center.

-Adaptive equipment and software are available through the center's computer lab and its Mamie and Frank Goldstein Resource Center located in Roosevelt Hall, Room 138.
+Adaptive equipment and software are available through the center's computer lab and its Mamie and Frank Goldstein Resource Center, 138 Roosevelt Hall.
 For more information, call 718.951.5538.
-For a list of locations of accessible computers on campus, please click here.
+For a list of locations of accessible computers on campus, click here.

 This center is a National Voter Registration Act voter registration site.